 The fact you were a passenger and not to blame for the accident does not mean the insurance company will be easy to deal with.
 The insurer may delay payment or try to make you accept a sum that’s not enough to compensate you for your injuries.
 Occasionally, the insurance company will deny a claim stating you were partially to blame.
 Hire a Baltimore personal injury lawyer experienced in car accident claims to help you with all these scenarios.

 Passengers often get injured in car crashes caused by friends.
-You are unlikely to be traveling in a complete stranger’s car unless you are in a ride share car or a taxi.
+You are unlikely to be traveling in a complete stranger’s car unless you are in a rideshare car or a taxi.
+If this is the case, you can contact an experienced Baltimore taxi accident lawyer to help you through this.
 This can be a tricky situation.
 Your friend who drove off the highway into a tree causing your broken ribs says if you sue, her insurance premiums will go up.
 She offers an informal arrangement to pay for your medical treatment.
 It’s important to put your loyalty to your friend to one side and your health first.
 Your friend’s offer is unlikely to be legally binding and it may not cover additional damages like pain and suffering that will factor into a lawsuit.

 You may also run out of time to sue and never get any money from a friend.
-Let an injury lawyer handle these scenarios.
+Let a Maryland personal injury lawyer handle these scenarios.

 Can a Passenger Be at Fault for a Car Accident in Maryland?